Murder of Danny Katz

-The Murder of Danny Katz was a terrorist attack carried out in 1983 in which a Palestinian militant killed 14-year-old Israeli Danny Katz.
+The murder of Danny Katz was a terrorist attack carried out in 1983 in which a Palestinian militant killed 14-year-old Israeli Danny Katz.
 The attack, prominent among a series of attacks aimed at Israeli children during the early 1980s, shocked the Israeli public due to its brutal nature.
 It signified to many in the Israeli public a deterioration to their personal security at that time.

 The murder

-On Thursday, December 8, 1983, the 14-year-old Israeli Danny Katz, a resident of the Denia neighborhood of Haifa, left his house to visit a friend, but disappeared en route.
+On Thursday December 8, 1983, the 14-year-old Israeli Danny Katz, a resident of the Denia neighborhood of Haifa, left his house to visit a friend, but disappeared en route.

-After a three-day search, Katz' mutilated body was found outside a remote cave in the Sakhnin region, bearing marks of strangulation, torture, and sexual assault.
+After a three-day search Katz' mutilated body was found outside a remote cave in the Sakhnin region, bearing marks of strangulation, torture, and sexual assault.

-The perpetrators
+The assailants

 A letter found in the pile of garbage near the cave led the investigators to Samir Ghanem, a resident of Sakhnin.
-Ghanem initially denied the allegations, but later confessed and implicated four additional partners in crime – Ahmad Kozli, Fathi Janameh, Ali Ganayem and Atef Sabihi.
-All five admitted to killing Danny Katz.
+Ghanem initially denied the allegations, but later confessed and implicated four additional partners in crime – Fathi Janameh, Ali Ganayem and Atef Sabihi.
+All admitted to killing Danny Katz.
 All were eventually found guilty of murder and sentenced to life imprisonment.
-Two of the assailants, Ahmad Kozli and Atef Sabihi, also confessed later on to the 1982 abduction, rape and murder of 19-year-old Israeli Daphna Carmon.
+Atef Sabihi, also confessed later on to the 1982 abduction, rape and murder of 19-year-old Israeli Daphna Carmon.